ABOUT THE CEPM @ W&J

 Corey Young, MCRP

 Corey Young became the Director of the Center for Energy Policy and Management in April 2016.
 Before coming to the CEPM, he worked as an urban planner in the Dallas-Fort Worth metroplex.
 There, he collaborated closely with municipalities to develop long-range plans for growth and development.
 Corey earned his master's degree in City and Regional Planning from Clemson University.
-His research interests include the land use-energy nexus; the integration of energy generation, transmission, and consumption into comprehensive plans; and public finance.
+His research interests include the land use-energy nexus; the integration of energy generation, transmission, and consumption into municipal comprehensive plans; and behavioral interventions in public policy and finance.

 Max Clark, MPA